On randomised strategies in the $\lambda$-calculus (long version): Basic Notions and Notations

-$\lambda A$-calculus is the dual of $\lambda I$-calculus and it is sometimes called \emph{affine} $\lambda$-calculus in the literature.
-It is a very weak calculus in which there is no \emph{copy}. \ifthenelse {\boolean{lv}}{\begin{definition} We denote the set of all the terms of the $\lambda A$-calculus by $\Lambda_A$. $\lambda_A$-terms are defined inductively in the following way.
+The $\lambda A$-calculus is the dual of $\lambda I$ and it is often called \emph{affine} $\lambda$-calculus in the literature.
+It is a very weak calculus in which variables bound by abstractions occur \emph{at most once} free in the abstraction's body, thus forbidding \emph{duplication}.
+The $\lambda A$-calculus is strongly normalising, in the following strong sense: every reduction sequence from a term $\termone$ has length bounded by the size of $\termone$.
+In other words, the equation $\Lambda_\mathsf{WN}=\Lambda_\mathsf{SN}=\Lambda$, although not true in general, holds in $\lambda A$.